NICMx/Jool/docs/en/install.md

 {% endhighlight %}

-The repository version sometimes includes slight bugfixes not present in the latest official tarball, which you can access by sticking to the latest commit of the `master` branch.
-(Tarballs and `master` are considered stable, other branches are development.)
+The repository version sometimes includes slight bugfixes not present in the latest official tarball, which you can access by sticking to the latest commit of the `main` branch.
+(Tarballs and `main` are considered stable, other branches are development.)

 ## Compilation and Installation